e-nikolov/thesis/notion/Evaluation-Setup-Design.md

 In terms of a Cloud Provider, we decided to use DigitalOcean because they are supported by Terraform and offered free credits for educational use.

-## Connectivity
+### Connectivity

 There are a number of approaches for communication between our host machines.
 During the preparation phase of the project we will perform a high level exploration of our options and summarize them.
 For the evaluation setup we will initially use the simplest to implement one.
-During the implementation phase of the project we will go more in depth and implement more approaches and analyze how they compare to each other.
+During the implementation phase of the project we will go more in depth and implement more approaches and analyze how they compare to each other in practice.

+Virtual private networks are

+Virtual Private Networks (VPN)

-# Summary
+## Summary

 We have developed an extensible setup for running experiments with various MPyC networking scenarios including combinations of cloud and physical machines.